 Covered under a UnitedHealthcare commercial health plan

 Infants born at 32 weeks’ gestation or older

 Clinician believes testing will help influence care decisions

 How to participate

-Each laboratory has their own consenting and collection requirements.
+GeneDx has its own consenting and collection requirements.
 Reach out to your selected laboratory for further assistance and/or if test kits are needed.